cjihrig/stand-in/README.md

 - `replace(obj, method, fn)` - replaces `obj[method]` with `fn` where:
   - `obj` - object that has the method to replace.
 Will be used at `this` pointer inside `fn`.
-  - `method` - string name of the function to replace.
+  - `method` - string path to the function to replace.
+Supports deep paths via "foo.bar.baz".
   - `fn` - function to replace `obj[method]` with.
 The first argument to this function will be a stand-in object.
 This is helpful if you don't want to create a holding variable.

 Returns a `stand-in` object: